Ship Frozen Fruit from China: Complete Import & Cold Chain Guide

 Always verify current HS codes with your customs broker before shipping

-Essential Documentation Checklist
+Documentation Checklist

-Mandatory documents for all frozen fruit shipments:
+Required for all frozen fruit shipments:

-Certificate of Origin - Form E (ASEAN FTA), RCEP certificate, or standard CO, determines preferential tariff treatment
+Certificate of Origin - Form E (ASEAN FTA), RCEP certificate, or standard CO, determines preferential tariff treatment at destination

 EU imports: TRACES-NT pre-notification, phytosanitary certificate for plant products

-Test certificates: Pesticide residue screening, microbiological analysis, heavy metals testing
+Test certificates: pesticide residue screening, microbiological analysis, heavy metals testing

 Explore documentation checklist and clearance strategy when shipping refeers from China